This local hot sauce is spicing up the Phoenix food scene. Here's where to eat it and take home your own.

 Not that the Phoenix dining scene isn’t hot enough as it is (literally and figuratively), add to it a dash of Cutino’s Sauce Co. and you’ve got a recipe for greatness.

-Jacob Cutino, owner of Cutino’s Sauce Co., launched his company—recognizable by the signature habanero pepper on its packaging—in March 2015.
-No stranger to the Phoenix food scene, Cutino spent his fair share of time in some of the Valley’s top restaurants, including Fox Restaurant Concepts and Bootleggers, working both the front and back of the house.
+Jacob Cutino, owner of Cutino’s Sauce Co., launched his company — then Homeboy Hot Sauce, but still recognizable by the signature habanero pepper on its packaging — in March 2015.
+No stranger to the Phoenix food scene, Cutino spent his fair share of time in some of the Greater Phoenix’s top restaurants, including Fox Restaurant Concepts and Bootleggers, working both the front and back of the house.

 “I’ve worked in almost every position in a kitchen,” he says.
 “I started out washing dishes, then became a line cook, then moved to the front of the house and did purchasing.
 I worked with vendors and purveyors, which led up to what I’m doing now.”

 Never one to sit still, however, Cutino had been making homemade hot sauce, inspired by a sauce his stepfather made.

 “He’s from Trinidad-Tobago, and in the islands, they make a pepper sauce that’s basically a raw scorpion or habanero pepper sauce with vinegar and herbs,” Cutino says.
 “Everyone made their own version, so I started making my own based on his sauce.
 He told me to add a little bit of this, a little bit of that—but the most important thing was to taste it.”

 Photo by Mark Lipczynski.